indiana-university/rivet-source/src/components/box/README.md

 The box component can be used to help visually group related content

+> New in Rivet 1.2.0

+> The box is new as of 1.2.0.
+If you need help moving to 1.2.0, see our instructions for updating Rivet.

 ## Adding the markup

 The most basic version of the box component is made up of a `div` with the class `rvt-box`.
 Visually, it includes a subtle rounded border and a white background.
 Padding and margins should be applied with [Rivet’s spacing utility classes](#).